 TIP: The goal is to keep the child the continuous flow of interaction for as long as possible.

 OBSERVE AND JOIN: To start your session you will first want to be the observer.
 Note what your child is doing and simply join your child in what they want to do.

 Do not ask your child questions.
 Do not direct your child’s play or suggest to them what to do.
 Do not physically move or help your child do something.
 Just observe and follow their lead to join them in their play.

-Some children are non verbal and have seemingly purposeless behaviours while others might engage in meaningful play and/or be verbal.
+Some children may have seemingly purposeless (to you) behaviours while others might engage in play that makes sense to you.
 Either way, we want to participate in what is motivating for them.

 With more repetitive behaviour, this is more or less imitating what the child is doing with the intention of getting the child to notice that you are doing what they are doing.

-In more purposeful play, it is about engaging in an activity the child enjoys so (s)he is motivated to stay with the activity.
+Regardless of the type of play, it is about engaging in an activity the child enjoys so they are motivated to play with you.

 Dr. Greenspan always said that you want to treat every behaviour as purposeful.

 - If the child is simply rocking back and forth, or picking at a spot on the floor, then you assume that is a motivating activity for the child and do the same thing beside him/her.